 Brent Salisbury’s Bio

 My name is Brent Salisbury and I work for a state Unviersity as a Network Architect where I did my undergrad.
 We have a large patient care hospital along with academic, research and various data centers at the University.
-Along with University business, I spend a great deal of time with some friends around the state, working on building a statewide regional network for R&E. I have been a CCIE#11972 since 2004ish.
+Along with University business, I spend a great deal of time with some friends around the state, working on building a statewide regional network for R&E. I am CCIE #11972 Emeritus .
 I served in the Marine Corps and was exposed as a youngster to some of the best leadership and brotherhood out there.

 Forgive delayed responses to comments or direct messages on Twitter and email.
 The wifey has to get I/O somewhere in there because she is the best thing that ever happened to me and even more important than my computer.
 For most nerds that is saying a lot.